About the Artist

 Early Life and Education

 Robert Indiana was born in New Castle, Indiana in 1928.
-He was adopted by Earl and Carmen Clark, who moved often, resulting in Clark being pulled in and out of different schools.
+He was adopted by Earl and Carmen Clark, who moved often, resulting in Robert being pulled in and out of different schools.
 Indiana attributes the family living, in twenty-one houses before he was seventeen, to his mother’s ‘wanderlust.’

 His parents eventually divorced and, when he was fourteen, Indiana went to live with his father in Indianapolis, in order to attend the art program at Arsenal Technical High School.
 Indiana graduated as valedictorian of Arsenal Tech, editor of the class year book and captain of the honor society, with medals in Latin and English studies.
 Rather than accepting an award to go on to the John Herron Art Institute, Indian joined the U.S. Air Force.